arnuhu08/REVa/README.md

 # REVa (Robustness Enhancement via Validation)
-This contains the validation and resilient training procedure for deep learning classifiers
+REVa is an enhancement procedure for deep learning classifiers.
+It does targeted enhancement across both adversarial and common corruption datasets.
+It involves exploring models weaknesses on adversarial and common dataset generated from weak robust samples.